Rajnish-kumar-20/Myntra-clone/README.md

 # Myntra-clone
- This is my project .
+ This is my new project .